Hong Kong stock exchange drops bid to buy London exchange

-HONG KONG — The Hong Kong stock exchange is dropping a bid to buy its London counterpart following opposition from the European exchange’s management.
+HONG KONG — The Hong Kong stock exchange on Tuesday formally dropped its bid to buy its London counterpart after the European exchange rejected the surprise offer.

-Hong Kong Exchanges and Clearing Ltd. said Tuesday it was “unable to engage” with the London exchange’s management on the deal.
+Hong Kong Exchanges and Clearing Ltd. said it was “unable to engage” with managers of the London Stock Exchange Group.
+That followed the London exchange’s public rejection of the surprise offer in mid-September, citing “lack of strategic merit.”

-The offer would have created a $70 billion company.
-But the London exchange cited “lack of strategic merit” and concerns about the Chinese government’s influence over the Hong Kong exchange.
+The acquisition would have created a $70 billion company.
+But the London exchange cited concerns including the Hong Kong exchange’s ties to the government of the Chinese territory.
+That gives the mainland’s ruling Communist Party influence over its operations.

+The London Stock Exchange Group also owns the Milan exchange and the Russell Indexes in the United States.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.